schimar/gbs/README.md

   This script calls functions, defined in gbs_mod.py.
 Follow the script from an IDE or in the console.
   Import all necessary modules and read in the hmp and hmc files.
   (Rename your files appropriately or change the script)
+* gbs_mod.py: Contains the functions for gbs.py

-* replica.py: This file contains the function calls to calculate error rates.
+* replica.py: This file contains the functions to calculate mismatch rates.
-  It calls the functions that are defined in gbs_mod.py.
+  It calls functions that are defined in gbs_mod.py.

 * plot.r: contains some barplot and violinplot calls for R.

-* plot_locus.py: contains some distribution plotting calls for python/matplotlib.
+* plot_locus.py: contains some basic distribution plotting calls for python/matplotlib.